 Scaling is applied before any of the other operations are performed.
-Boxes can be scaled to give a certain density (option -density).
+Boxes and coordinates can be scaled to give a certain density (option -density).
+Note that this may be inaccurate in case a gro file is given as input.
 A special feature of the scaling option, when the factor -1 is given in one dimension, one obtains a mirror image, mirrored in one of the plains, when one uses -1 in three dimensions a point-mirror image is obtained.